keithjgrant/Taming-CSS/Crawling/chapter4.md

 Now we've set the padding equal to 1.2 times the font size, and the font size equal to 1.2 times... itself?
 Obviously, this doesn't make any sense.
 When it comes to ems, `font-size` behaves a little differently: instead of ems being relative to the current element's font size, they are relative to the *inherited* font size.
 So, if the parent element's font is 16 pixels, then a font-size of `1.2em` equals 19.2 pixels.
 Then, we can calculate the current padding as 1.2 times that, giving us 23.04px.
 Remember, for any property other than `font-size`, ems refer to the font-size of the current element, after the font size is calculated.

+A simple formula to help calculate how many ems you need.
+Divide your desired pixel size by the parent pixels size.
+If you want 10px font and your element is inheriting 12px font &mdash; 10 &divide; 12 = 0.8333.
+If you want 16px font and the parent font is 12px &mdash; 16 &divide; 12 = 1.3333.

-This gets interesting is when elements using ems are nested multiple levels deep:
+Ems interesting is when elements using ems are nested multiple levels deep:

 ```css
 body {